jolie/docs/glossary.md

 A service is always willing to serve requests for its available API.

 ### Behaviour
-The definition of a logic to be executed at runtime for implementing a service's API.
-Behaviours can send and/or receive messages, and perform internal computation.
+The definition of some communication and/or computation logic to be executed at runtime for implementing a service's API.

 ### Process
 A running instance of a behaviour, equipped with its own private state and message queues.